Enneagram of Personality: Figure

-The enneagram figure is usually composed of three parts; a circle, an inner triangle (connecting 3-6-9), and an irregular hexagonal "periodic figure" (connecting 1-4-2-8-5-7).
-According to esoteric spiritual traditions, the circle symbolizes unity, the inner triangle symbolizes the "law of three" and the heptagram represents the "law of seven" (because 1-4-2-8-5-7-1 is the repeating decimal created by dividing one by seven in base 10 arithmetic).
+The enneagram figure is composed of three parts; a circle, an inner triangle (connecting 3-6-9), and an irregular hexagonal "periodic figure" (connecting 1-4-2-8-5-7).
+According to esoteric spiritual traditions, the circle symbolizes unity, the inner triangle symbolizes the "law of three" and the hexagram represents the "law of seven" (because 1-4-2-8-5-7-1 is the repeating decimal created by dividing one by seven in base 10 arithmetic).
 These three elements constitute the usual enneagram figure.

 Nine types

-The table below offers some of the principal characteristics of the nine types along with their basic relationships.
+The table below offers an outline of the principal characteristics of the nine types along with their basic relationships.
 This table expands upon Oscar Ichazo's ego fixations, holy ideas, passions, and virtues primarily using material from Understanding the Enneagram: The Practical Guide to Personality Types (revised edition) by Don Richard Riso and Russ Hudson as well as Charles Tart's Transpersonal Psychologies.
 Other theorists may disagree on some aspects.
 The types are normally referred to by their numbers, but sometimes their "characteristic roles" (which refers to distinctive archetypal characteristics) are used instead.
 Various labels for each type are commonly used by different authors and teachers.
-The "stress" and "security" points (sometimes referred to as the "disintegration" and "integration" points) are the types connected by the lines of the enneagram figure and are believed by some to influence a person in more adverse or relaxed circumstances.
-According to this theory, someone with a primary One type, for example, may begin to think, feel, and act more like someone with a Four type when stressed or a Seven type when relaxed.
+The "stress" and "security" points (sometimes referred to as the "disintegration" and "integration" points) are the types connected by the lines of the enneagram figure and are believed to influence a person in an adverse or relaxed circumstance.
+According to this hypothesis, someone with a primary One type, for example, may begin to think, feel, and act more like someone with a Four type when stressed or a Seven type when relaxed.

 Three triads of type patterns

-The nine Enneagram personality type patterns can be grouped into various triads of three types in which each of the types have some common personality issues.
+The nine Enneagram personality type patterns are grouped into various triads of three types in which each of the types have multiple common personality issues.
 The most well-known of these triad groupings is also associated with the three "centers of intelligence" as taught by G. I. Gurdjieff.
 These three centers are traditionally known as the intellectual, emotional, and instinctual centers.
 Although each person is understood to always have all three centers active in their personality structure, certain personality issues are more associated with one of the centers depending on a person's dominant type pattern.
-In Enneagram of Personality teachings each of these centers has a particular association with one of the triads of personality types as follows:
+In Enneagram of Personality teachings each of these centers has a more particular or stronger association with one of the triads of personality types as follows: